 Integrated Homicide Investigation Team Cpl.
 Frank Jang said on Friday afternoon: “This was a brazen shooting in a public area.
 We are fortunate that no one else was harmed.
 We believe our victim was targeted for murder and that this incident is linked to the ongoing gang conflict in the Lower Mainland.”

 But he refused to disclose the victim’s name, stating: “Investigators have identified the victim, however, his name is not being released as it will not further the investigation at this time.
 The victim’s family has been notified of his death.”

 But some police sources as well sources in the community had told The VOICE earlier that Mandeep Grewal was not involved in this conflict and they were baffled at his murder.
 It could also explain the reason why IHIT took so long to call a press conference on Friday; perhaps, it had to probe deeper into the incident.

-That is perhaps also the reason that the third brother, Manbir Grewal of Coquitlam, who is well known to police, was rumoured to be the victim on Thursday night.
-Indeed, Surrey RCMP had in late July of 2017 cautioned the public against interaction with Manbir Grewal and four other individuals who had been the targets of shots-fired incidents at the time.
+That is perhaps also the reason that the third brother, Manvir Grewal of Coquitlam, who is well known to police, was rumoured to be the victim on Thursday night.
+Indeed, Surrey RCMP had in late July of 2017 cautioned the public against interaction with Manvir Grewal and four other individuals who had been the targets of shots-fired incidents at the time.

 Mandeep Grewal is the 14th South Asian to be murdered this year in the Lower Mainland area.
 None of the murders has been solved.